harbur/colossus/docs/containerFailureResilience/README.md

 $ docker kill nginx-demo
 $ sleep 10
 $ docker ps
-CONTAINER ID IMAGE COMMAND     CREATED       STATUS       PORTS           NAMES 3f4f757facf1 nginx "nginx -g ' 2 seconds ago Up 1 seconds 80/tcp, 443/tcp nginx-demo
+CONTAINER ID IMAGE COMMAND     CREATED       STATUS       PORTS                                         NAMES 3f4f757facf1 nginx "nginx -g ' 2 seconds ago Up 1 seconds 0.0.0.0:32836->80/tcp, 0.0.0.0:32835->443/tcp nginx-demo
 ````

 In this case, container was regenerated (see CREATED column) and started automatically after 10 seconds (`RestartSec` option).

+The service can be seen at http://nginx-demo.cluster.local/

 But in case of a total machine failure this is not enough, we need to get [Machine Failure Resilience](https://github.com/harbur/colossus/tree/master/docs/machineFailureResilience) also to achieve better stability.